p-lr/TrekMe/Readme.md

 ## <a name="TOC-Features-sum"></a>Features summary

-* Support in-app map creation from France's IGN source
+* Support in-app map creation from United States's USGS and France's IGN map servers.
 * Marker support (with optional comments)
 * GPX tracks import
 * Lock the view to the current position